Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim about Kenya's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 1. [1] Wikipedia, List of mobile network operators in Kenya, retrieved 30 May 2026.
 Kenya's MNOs: Safaricom, Airtel Kenya, Telkom Kenya, and Jamii Telecommunications (Faiba Mobile); Safaricom holds the majority of mobile subscriptions.